peter684/RubyCourse/README.md

 # RubyCourse
-Test file to see ow branches work
+Test file to see how branches work